-- (a) to exploit the patented invention;
+(a) to exploit the patented invention;

-- (b) to assign or transmit the patent;
+(b) to assign or transmit the patent;

-- (c) to conclude licence contracts.
+(c) to conclude licence contracts.

-- (2) No person shall do any of the acts referred to in subsection (1) without the consent of the owner of the patent.
+(2) No person shall do any of the acts referred to in subsection (1) without the consent of the owner of the patent.

-- (3) For the purposes of the this Part "exploitation" of a patented invention means any of the following acts in relation to a patent:- - (a) when the patent has been granted in respect of a product- - (i) making, importing, offering for sale, selling, exporting or using the product; - (ii) stocking such product for the purpose of offering for sale, selling, exporting or using; - (b) when the patent has been granted in respect of a process- - (i) using of the process; - (ii) doing any of the acts referred to in paragraph(a), in respect of a product obtained directlyby means of the process; - (iii) preventing any person using that process or using, selling or importing any product obtained directly by means of that process unless such person is authorized to do so.
+(3) For the purposes of this Part, 'exploitation' of a patented invention means any of the following acts in relation to a patent:

+(a) when the patent has been granted in respect of a product:

+(i) making, importing, offering for sale, selling, exporting or using the product;

+(ii) stocking such product for the purpose of offering for sale, selling, exporting or using;

+(b) when the patent has been granted in respect of a process:

+(i) using of the process;

+(ii) doing any of the acts referred to in paragraph (a), in respect of a product obtained directly by means of the process;

+(iii) preventing any person using that process or using, selling or importing any product obtained directly by means of that process unless such person is authorized to do so.
-Burden of proof to be on the alleged infringer.

-- 85. (1) Where the subject mater of a patent is a process for obtaining a product, the burden of proof in a civil action of establishing that an alleged infringing product was not obtained by that patented process shall be on the alleged infringer- - (a) if the product obtained by the patented process is new: or - (b) if a substantial likelihood exists that the product was made by the patented process and the patent owner has been unable through reasonable efforts to determine the process actually used.
+Burden of proof to 85.(1) Where the subject mater of a patent is a process for obtaining a product, the burden of proof in a civil action of establishing that an alleged infringing product was not obtained by that patented process shall be on the alleged infringer

+(a) if the product obtained by the patented process is new; or

+(b) if a substantial likelihood exists that the product was made by the patented process and the patent owner has been unable through reasonable efforts to determine the process actually used.

-- (2) In the gathering and evaluation of evidence, the legitimate interests of the alleged infringer in protecting his undisclosed information shall be taken into account. - 86.
-(1) The provisions of section 84 shall-
+(2) In the gathering and evaluation of evidence, the legitimate interests of the alleged infringer in protecting his undisclosed information shall be taken into account.

 Limitation of owner's rights.
+86.(1) The provisions of section 84 shall